-This blender doesn't have any programs or modes.
+The BlendJet 2 doesn't have any programs or modes.

 The BlendJet 2 is a compact, battery-powered personal blender that comes in a variety of bright colors.
-Like other personal blenders, it's meant for making smoothies, shakes, and other single-serve foods on-the-go.
-However, unlike corded models like the Oster MyBlend or the Magic Bullet Mini, you keep its motor base and blade assembly screwed onto the jar when you bring it with you.
-It's one of the smallest and quietest blenders we've tested and makes a decent smoothie and okay crushed ice.
-If you're looking for more options, check out our lists of the best personal blenders, the best mini blenders, and the best blenders for smoothies.
+Like other personal blenders, it's meant for making smoothies, shakes, and other single-serve drinks on the go.
+Unlike corded models like the Oster MyBlend or the Magic Bullet Mini, you keep its motor base and blade assembly screwed onto the jar when you bring it with you.
+It also makes decent crushed ice and blends much better smoothies than the NutriBullet GO, which is another cordless personal blender.

 The BlendJet 2 is a better blender than the NutriBullet GO.
-Both models are battery-powered personal blenders, but the BlendJet 2 makes a much better smoothie, and its jar has a larger capacity.
+Both models are battery-powered personal blenders, but the BlendJet makes a much better smoothie, and its jar has a larger capacity.
 It can also crush ice, although it doesn't have the best texture.
 On the other hand, the NutriBullet's design allows you to drink out of the jar without it being attached to the motor base, which some may prefer.

 The Ninja Nutri Ninja Auto-iQ is a better blender than the BlendJet 2.
 The Ninja makes better crushed ice and more spreadable almond butter.
 It also does a better job of processing leafy greens like kale in smoothies and comes with an additional jar and lid.
 On the other hand, the BlendJet is much smaller and lighter.
 It's also one of the quietest blenders we've tested.